 Howdy Pardners!
-Welcome to this special edition of "KIDS-STUFF"
+Welcome to this 2025 edition of "KIDS-STUFF"

-For over twenty years, the Arizona Cowboy Poets Gathering volunteer committee has been sending representatives to fourth grade classes in the Prescott and Chino Valley Schools to present a program to the students in April of each school year.
-In 2020, 2021 & 2022, we were not able to visit all the classrooms as we had been in past years because of the COVID outbreak.
-In 2023, we are taking letters to the school principals to see if they want us to visit the classrooms in person or participate with the on-line version.
+1. For over twenty years, the Arizona Cowboy Poets Gathering volunteer committee has been sending representatives to fourth grade classes in the Prescott and Chino Valley Schools to present a program to the students in April of each school year.
+In 2020, 2021 and 2022, we were not able to visit all the classrooms as we had in past years because of the COVID outbreak.
+So, the on-line "Kids-Stuff" was developed and added to our website so that fourth graders would have the opportunity to participate.
+In 2025, we are taking letters to the school principals to see if they want us to visit the classrooms in person or participate with the on-line version.

 The purpose of the program is to introduce the students to the history of cowboys, Arizona ranching history, techniques on writing a poem, and ultimately to have the students write their own cowboy poem.
-These poems will be collected by the teachers and sent to an ACPG judging committee.
+These poems will be collected by the teachers, and sent in to an ACPG judging committee.
 The judges select first, second and third from EACH CLASS, and then award a certificate to each winning student before the end of the school year.
 Winning students are also invited to recite their poems at the Gathering in August.

-Once again, the fourth grade student cowboy poetry-writing program is ON LINE.
+So, once again, the fourth grade student cowboy poetry-writing program is ON LINE.
 There is a lot of information about poetry and about the state of Arizona that will be of benefit to you...

-SO, IF YOU ARE A FOURTH GRADE STUDENT IN ONE OF THE PRE-DESIGNATED CLASSES FOR THIS SCHOOL YEAR'S PROGRAM----
+SO, IF YOU ARE A FOURTH GRADE STUDENT IN ONE OF THE PRE-DESIGNATED CLASSES FOR THIS SCHOOL YEAR'S PROGRAM---